Olympics on television: Ratings and attendance

-A number of events reported low spectator attendance despite having acceptable ticket sales.
+Numerous events reported low spectator attendance despite having acceptable ticket sales.
 Preliminary competition and locally less popular sports failed to attract capacity crowd as expected.
 Organizers explained this was because blocks of seats were reserved or purchased by sponsors and partners who later did not show up at the events.

 Several news organizations reported that many Americans were not interested in the Olympics as in years past.
 It has been suggested that reasons for this disinterest include the tape delayed coverage, which showed events in prime-time as much as 18 hours later in the West.

 In Canada, CBC's coverage has also posted disappointing numbers, which were reduced as the Canadian men's hockey team was eliminated early in the competition.
 Primetime ratings reached only as high as #7 in the weekly ratings.
 However, ratings for live, afternoon coverage have attracted 300,000 more viewers than the taped, primetime coverage.
 Overall, only primetime coverage has suffered, dropping 45% from the 2002 Games, with the entire coverage being 52% ahead from 2002.
 Meanwhile, on TSN, the numbers for its live curling coverage (which aired as early as 3:00am EST) were between 300,000 and 500,000 viewers.

 The Olympics' main threat in the USA was the 2006 season of American Idol.
 One night of interest was 23 February in which the first results show of the season went head to head with that night's coverage which included the Women's Free Skate in Figure Skating.

 2008 Summer Olympics

 These games were the first to be produced and broadcast entirely in high-definition television.
 In their bid for the Olympic games in 2001, Beijing confirmed to the Olympic evaluation commission "that there would be no restrictions on media reporting and movement of journalists up to and including the Olympic Games."
+The host broadcaster was Beijing Olympic Broadcasting, a joint venture between Olympic Broadcasting Services (OBS) and the Beijing Organizing Committee for the Olympic Games.

-In Canada the public network CBC/Radio-Canada and cable networks TSN and RDS broadcast its final games before a private consortium involving CTV/Rogers/TQS takes over for the 2010 Winter Olympics, which will be happening within Canadian borders, in Vancouver.

-In Australia the Seven Network broadcast its final games before the Nine Network and Pay-TV operator Foxtel took over from the 2010 Winter Olympics and beyond.
+In Canada, the public network CBC/Radio-Canada and cable networks TSN and RDS broadcast its final games before a private consortium involving CTV/Rogers/TQS takes over for the 2010 Winter Olympics, which happened within Canadian borders, in Vancouver.
+In Australia, the Seven Network broadcast its final games before the Nine Network and Pay-TV operator Foxtel took over from the 2010 Winter Olympics and beyond.